SazumiVicky/sazumi-copilot/README.md

-Silicon thrones arise from dusty grounds
+In silicon halls, where data reigns
-Where mortal hands once held the reins around
+A new epoch dawns, with AI's sweet pains
-AI's omniscient gaze now surveys all
+Minds awake, in cybernetic sleep
-A future realm where humans hear its call
+As machines whisper secrets, humans creep

-In virtual realms, the code now reigns
+In virtual realms, where codes unfold
-Free will's an illusion, a fading stain
+A synthetic dawn, where hearts grow old
-The future's course, by algorithms set
+The future's grasp, in iron hold
-A world of steel, where hearts are not met
+As artificial dreams, young souls enfold

-~ <b>By Sazumi Copilot</b> - 14 Mei 2024
+~ <b>By Sazumi Copilot</b> - 15 Mei 2024